 We’re also committed to social responsibility standards for the merchandise, furniture and other items found in our stores.
 We’ve set strong standards for our suppliers and offer them assistance when corrections need to be made to their business practices.
 Adherence to those standards informs our sourcing decisions and ensures we are working with suppliers who share our commitment to ethical sourcing.
-Our buyers work directly with suppliers, negotiating contracts for the products we need in our operations or sell to our customers.
+Our buyers work directly with a diverse set of suppliers who share our social and environmental values to negotiate contracts for the products we need in our operations or sell to our customers.

-In 2012 we assessed 128 factories and found that 36 of them failed our zero-tolerance standards.
+Frequent factory assessments have been a key part of our strategy since we started the program in 2006.
+We continue to work with more than 70 factories on programs to improve standards and in 2013 we assessed 86 factories and found that 22 of them failed to meet our standards.
 Even though our approach is to work with suppliers to correct the issues, there are times when we halt business due to the nature of the issues and until adequate resolution takes place.
-While we were able to implement improvement plans with almost half of these factories, we discontinued working with 15 factories as suppliers for standards issues.
-Since starting the program in 2006, we have engaged in more than 500 factory assessments and continue to work with more than 70 factories on programs to improve standards.
+While we were able to implement improvement plans with almost half of the factories assessed, we discontinued working with 17 factories for standards issues.

 We are continuing to collaborate with others in our industry to address ethical sourcing best practices in our shared supply bases.
 Starbucks is a member of the Global Social Compliance Program, a business-driven effort to promote the continuous improvement of environmental and working conditions of global supply chains.

-In the spirit of our commitment to global communities, we are hosting our annual Supplier Summit in China.
-The summit will include a community service event and time for suppliers and factories alike to raise questions and concerns to our staff and other key business leaders from our support centers and markets.
-This will be our seventh Supplier Summit and will bring together a variety of stakeholders all working toward improving the working conditions from where our products are sourced.
+In the spirit of our commitment to global communities, we host a Supplier Summit in China each year.
+The summit includes a community service event and time for suppliers and factories alike to raise questions and concerns to our staff and other key business leaders from our support centers and markets.
+May 2014 will be our eighth Supplier Summit and will bring together a variety of stakeholders all working toward improving the working conditions from where our products are sourced.